 This is a task we can’t perform ourselves that needs to be overseen by experts — it’s a blessing to have professionals we can trust to care for these logistical necessities, giving us the time we need to grieve our incredible loved ones.

-What Is Death Care?
+So, What Exactly is Death Care?

 Another way of thinking of death care is to think of it as post-life services.
 Unlike hospice or palliative care for end of life, death care helps us manage the events after our loved one has passed.